2nd Battalion, 6th Marines: World War II

 From May to July 1941 2/6 reassigned to the 1st Provisional Marine Brigade and deployed to occupy Reykjavík, Iceland to relieve British forces.
 In March 1942 the battalion returned to San Diego and was reassigned to the 2nd Marine Division.
 Lieutenant Colonel William A. Worton served as Battalion Commander at the time.

 In the fall of 1942 2/6 sailed to Wellington, New Zealand where it began advanced combat training.
 This was followed by movement to Guadalcanal on January 1, 1943.
-The 2/6 also took part in the Battle of Tarawa.
-That was on November 21, 1943, the second day of the Battle of Tarawa.
+The 2/6 also took part in the Battle of Tarawa, beginning on November 21, 1943, the battle's second day.

 On June 15, 1944, the battalion landed on Saipan in the Marianas Islands to take part in the Battle of Saipan.
 Following the end of the war, 2/6 landed at Nagasaki to take part in the Occupation of Japan from September 1945 until July 1946.
 In August 1946 the battalion relocated to Camp Pendleton, California.

 As part of the post war draw down of forces, 2/6 was deactivated on October 1, 1947.

 The exploits of the 2/6 were immortalized in the World War II classic novel, "Battle Cry", by Leon Uris.
 Although the characters were fictional, the movements of the 2/6 were historically accurate and were based on Uris' own experiences in the 2/6 during World War II as a PFC.